w1nn3t0u-o7/WeatherStation/README.md

 # WeatherStation

 Welcome to the WeatherStation project!
 This repository contains code to build a weather station using various sensors and microcontrollers.
-The main language used is C++, with some portions in C and CMake for build management.

 ## Table of Contents
 - [Introduction](#introduction)